www0wwwjs1/Matrix-Capsules-EM-Tensorflow/README.md

 > 4. With configuration A=32, B=4, D=4, D=4, batch_size=128, each iteration of training takes around 0.6s on a Tesla P40 GPU.

 > **Current Results on MNIST:**
-- Configuration: A=32, B=4, C=4, D=4, batch_size=128, iteration number of EM routing: 2, with Coordinate Addition, cross entropy loss
+- Configuration: A=32, B=8, C=16, D=16, batch_size=32, iteration number of EM routing: 2, with Coordinate Addition, loss

-- Training loss
+- Training loss.
+Some variations of training loss can be observed, however test accuracy is stable.
 ![cross entropy loss](imgs/training_loss.png)

-- Test accuracy(current best result is 96.80%)
+- Test accuracy(current best result is 99.1%)
 ![test_acc](imgs/test_accuracy.png)

 > **Ablation Study:**
 - Configuration: A=32, B=4, C=4, D=4, batch_size=128, iteration number of EM routing: 2, no Coordinate Addition, cross entropy loss, test accuracy is 96.4%.
+- Configuration: A=32, B=4, C=4, D=4, batch_size=128, iteration number of EM routing: 2, with Coordinate Addition, cross entropy loss

 > **To Do List:**
 > 1. Experiments on smallNORB as in paper is about to be casted.